JAlcocerT/JAlcocerT/content/blog/tinkeri-geospatial-DATA.md

 The DJi OA5Pro does **NOT** have a **GPS**.

-Videos can look like this one, really interesting image quality!
+Videos can look like this one, with an *interesting image quality*:

 <!--
 https://studio.youtube.com/video/2ZSDeD3HzHg/edit